n0madic/app2kube/README.md

 ## Features

 * Simple deployment to kubernetes without knowledge of manifest syntax
+* No manifest templates at the core, only native kubernetes objects
 * Understandable set of values for configuration in YAML
 * Supported Kubernetes resources:
   * ConfigMap